samwanyua/House-Pricing-Model-Machine-Learning-Project/README.md

 - Hyperparameter tuning using cross-validation
 - Visualization of predictions vs actual house prices for insights.

----

-## 🤝 Contact & Collaboration

-Feel free to connect with me if you’d like to contribute, collaborate, or learn more about this project!

-**[Your Contact Info]**

----

 © 2024 | Made with ❤️ by Wanyua